How does one go...

 We are by no means static.
 What we subject ourselves to changes us, molds us, hurts us, strengthens us, and gives us hope.
 Our thoughts, peers, what we hear and what we see.
 What we watch and what we read.
 Whether we choose to realize it or not, we take a little bit of it all and carry it with us.

 I am a product of both worlds.
-My heart has grown to make room for all the experiences in my life that I've chosen to keep.
+My heart has grown to accommodate all the experiences in my life that I've chosen to keep.
 Both have molded me and shaped me in a multitude of ways.
 And which world do I prefer?
 I prefer the values of the first world.
 I prefer gratitude over greed, happiness over wealth, liveliness over staleness.
 I prefer to wake up rugged and hungry for life.
 I prefer the simplicity, the realness, the raw feeling of energy at the tips of my fingers and toes.
 I prefer inspiration, spirituality, things that matter.
 I prefer real people, real hardships, real choices, and real smiles to a life fueled by money and skewed perceptions of who we are and what is important in life.

 And sometimes it angers me.
 I wonder where we went wrong and how we became so selfish.
 I wonder why people waste their minds and voices on such inane topics, and why we care so much about things that we inevitably have to let go of.
 I wonder why we self destruct, and why so many people knowingly walk around rich and unhappy.
 I wonder why it has to be one or the other.
 And why we can't see what is right before us, how we are so blinded to the fate we have created for ourselves.
 I wonder why we run in endless circles and can't see that if we just stop and look around, it all becomes clear.
 All we need to know unveils itself in silence.
 And I wonder how I, despite feeling and understanding this, can integrate myself right back in with society, like a puzzle piece that went missing but never actually changed its form.